vzhomeexperiments/DataWriter/README.md

 Various Expert Advisors that will record financial data from the asset to MT4 Sandbox.
 Data will be then separately analyzed to build models or used for price change prediction.

+# Synchronize or Deploy

+## Setup Environmental Variables

+Add these User Environmental Variables:

+PATH_T2_E - path to Development Terminal MT4, folder *\MQL4\Experts
+PATH_T1_E, PATH_T3_E, etc - paths to the Terminals where all other terminals are located PATH_DSS_Repo - path to the folder where this repository is stored on the local computer

 ## DataWriter v4.01

 Expert Advisor able to automatically collect indicators values for 28 major currency pairs.